 The Water Taxi is not exactly like a pleasant boat ride.
 I had a mixed experience.
 On the way over was terrible and we kept hitting the water so hard it felt like cement.
 The way back was just crowded and a little hot.

 - Prices are not as low as on Caye Caulker.
-We cooked a lot of meals to balance the meals out.
+We cooked a lot of meals to balance the high meals prices out.

 You may need a day or two to adjust to the humidity and heat.
 Take the first day easy if this is the case.
 The more you can be in the water, the cooler you’ll be.